janfri/ebookbinder/README.md

 XHTML structure and generate a corresponding ebook on base of easy assumptions.

+## Usage

+To understand how Ebookbinder works have a look at the examples directory.
+There are examples of the actual implemented functionality.

 ## Requirements

 To use rake check it needs an actual version of